docrostov/loatherContest/README.md

 > **ANY RESTRICTIONS ON OUR RUNS?**

 - No multis are allowed.
 Only one account per person.
 Anyone found using multis to extract multiple prizes will be disqualified on both accounts.
 - While we have tracks for both HC and Normal, only one of your runs will count for the purposes of the prize draw.
-We will always take the best-placing run you have, unless you actively choose to use a 100% familiar run as your primary run for the Mr. Accessory bounty discussed above.
+   - We will always take the best-placing run you have, unless you actively choose to use a 100% familiar run as your primary run for the Mr. Accessory bounty discussed above.
-- As runs will require runlogs, they must be done in KoLMafia.
+- As runs will require runlogs, your runs must be done in KoLMafia.
 (Sorry, mobile friends!)
 - Your run cannot be using a fully-automated ascension script like Autoscend.
 Obviously.
 If you are using pre/post-adventure scripts, that’s probably fine, but anything that makes it so you don’t have to play >10% of your turns is against the spirit of the contest.

 > **YOU MENTIONED TORTOISECORE.
 WHAT'S THAT?**